cloudera/CML_AMP_Finetune_Foundation_Model_Multiple_Tasks/README.md

 **NUM_GPU_WORKERS:** Configurable project environment variable set up for this AMP.
 This is the TOTAL number of distributed GPUs that the fine-tuning jobs will make use of during runtime.
 (Each individual fine-tuning worker will use a single GPU).
 If 1 is set, fine-tuning will happen on a single session only without distribution.
 ## AMP Concepts
 ### Fine-tuning optimization techniques
-In this AMP we show how you can use cutting edge fine-tuning techniques to effictiently produce adapters finetuned for language tasks in CML.
+In this AMP we show how you can use cutting edge fine-tuning techniques to efficiently produce adapters finetuned for language tasks in CML.
 - #### PEFT
   PEFT (Parameter-Efficient Fine-Tuning) are a class of fine-tuning techniques which allow for the effecient adaptation of LLMs to downstream tasks, training only a small amount of extra model parameters.